Quantum coherence of relic gravitons and Hanbury Brown-Twiss interferometry: Stimulated versus spontaneous emission

 where $z= a_{re}/a_{ex}$, $q= k/{\mathcal H}_{re}$ and $\nu_{\pm}(k) = k(\tau_{ex} \mp \tau_{re})$.
 In Eqs. (\ref{IN16}) and (\ref{IN17}) the corresponding expressions have been simplified in the limit $ z \gg 1$ and $k/{\mathcal H}_{re} < z^2$ so that the squeezing phases are given by

 But this means $\delta_{k} + 2 \theta_{k} \simeq [\nu_{+} + \nu_{-}]/2 = k \tau_{ex}= {\mathcal O}(1)$ implying that, for squeezed coherent states, the statistics of the relic gravitons is never sub-Poissonian.
 Following the ideas conveyed in this section, different initial states such as squeezed-number states or even mixed states (e.g. squeezed thermal states) can be analyzed with similar qualitative results.
 In some cases the degree of second-order coherence can be reduced by the presence of an appropriate initial state.
-While we leave the explicit analysis of this interesting point to a more topical discussion, we can safely conclude that the properties of the initial states may very well interfere with the squeezing contribution but do not affect the super-Poissonian character of the degree of second-order coherence and of the HBT correlations especially inside the effective horizon.
+While we leave the explicit analysis of this interesting point to a more topical discussion, we can safely conclude that the properties of the initial states may very well interfere with the squeezing contribution but do not affect the super-Poissonian character of the degree of second-order coherence and of the HBT correlations especially inside the effective horizon\footnote{It has been recently shown that the degree of second-order coherence of relic gravitons in a squeezed number state can be smaller than $3$ and it goes to $1.5$ when the average multiplicity of the created gravitons is much larger than the average multiplicity of the initial state \cite{mg2}.
+We can therefore say that the degree of second-order coherence is generically between $1.5$ and $3$.}.